 If a particular group has a very narrow view of what is right or wrong, or good or bad, or how the world “should” be, and are not open to other perspectives and views, then the Collective Consciousness of that group will be at a very low level of awareness, with little objective understanding of the world and their surroundings.
 They will live and exist in a very narrow, insular reality.

-Unity Consciousness is the level of consciousness that we, as the inhabitants of planet earth, need to shift to, in order to make the changes needed to preserve human life on Earth.
+Unity Consciousness is the level of consciousness that we, as the inhabitants of planet earth, need to shift to, to make the changes needed to preserve human life on Earth.

-Unity Consciousness is consideration of the “whole” in every choice or decision one makes.
+Unity Consciousness is the consideration of the “whole” in every choice or decision one makes.

 Unity Consciousness understands that to hurt anyone or anything else is only hurting yourself.